seq-lang/seq/docs/sphinx/tutorial/primer.rst

         a -= 1
         if a % 2 == 1:
             continue
-        print a
+        print(a)

     for i in range(10):  # prints numbers from 0 to 7, inclusive
-        print i
+        print(i)
         if i > 6: break

 ``for`` construct can iterate over any generator, which means any object that implements the ``__iter__`` magic method.
-In practice, generators, lists, sets, dictionaries, homogenous tuples, ranges and many more types implement this method, so you don't need to worry.
+In practice, generators, lists, sets, dictionaries, homogenous tuples, ranges, and many more types implement this method, so you don't need to worry.
 If you need to implement one yourself, just keep in mind that ``__iter__`` is a generator and not a function.